k-willebrand/Flexible_Ops_Plan_Design/README.md

 ### 1. **Dynamic climate uncertainty model**
    1. Calculates and saves the precipitation state transition probability matrix that is referenced in the infrastructure planning SDP
-   2. Generates monthly precipitation and temperature time series for each climate staet using a K-nn approach
+   2. Generates monthly precipitation and temperature time series for each climate state using a K-nn approach (Rajagopalan & Lall, 1999; Skerker et al., 2023)
-   3. Derives monthly inflow time series of inflow into the reservoir using the a lumped conceptual rainfall-runoff model
+   3. Derives monthly inflow time series of inflow into the reservoir using a lumped conceptual rainfall-runoff model (Strzepek & Mccluskey, 2010)
-   2. **Key folders:** `BMA_code`, `CLIRUN`,`Streamflow_yield_analysis`
+   2. **Key folders:** `BMA_code`, `CLIRUN`,`Streamflow_yield_analysis`, `SDP_expansion`

 ### 2. **Reservoir operation SDP**